CurveDocs/curve-docs/docs/block-oracle/BlockOracle.md

 # **Block Application**

-Functions for confirming and applying block hashes once the threshold is met.
-Includes both permissionless (anyone can call) and owner-only (admin) application.
+Block application includes both permissionless (anyone can call) and owner-only (admin) application.
 Also provides views for querying confirmed block hashes and the most recent confirmed block number.
 Once applied, block hashes are immutable and serve as the canonical record for the oracle.

 ### `apply_block`
 !!! description "`BlockOracle.apply_block(_block_number: uint256, _block_hash: bytes32)`"